 Shannon Tupa cleans off her car with her hands in Nederland,

 The storm created headaches for travelers on highways, caused thousands of power outages and forced schools and businesses to close.
-Colorado towns hit with 3 feet of snow.
+Spring storm dumps up to 3 feet of snow on Rockies The storm created headaches for travelers on highways, caused thousands of power outages and forced schools and businesses to close.

 Add your comments below